jst-cyr/YouTubeCompetitorDashboard/Lesson10-AzureFunctionsSecrets/README.md

     * Members: Assign access to 'Managed identity'
     * Members: *Select members* and then select options to get to your subscription and eventually select your Function app.
 1. Click *Review + assign* and save your changes.
 The role assignment will be added to IAM!

+## Configuring application settings for your Azure Function App
+The logic to access the key vault requires you to configure some application settings.
+Further on in this file you will see how to configure this locally in `local.settings.json`.
+For running in the cloud, these are the steps you need to do to configure your Azure Function App.

+1. Login to the Azure Portal
+1. Navigate to your Azure Functions App that you have created in your subscription.
+1. Click on **Configuration** to access the application settings
+1. Create a new application setting named `KEY_VAULT_NAME`.
+The value specified here should match to the name of the Azure Key Vault you created earlier.
+1. Create a new application setting named `KEY_YOUTUBE_API`.
+The value specified here should match to the name of the secret you created to contain the YouTube API Key.
+If you followed the above instructions, this will be `Youtube-API-Key`.

 ## Running the Azure Functions locally